Phmager/phmager.github.io/_posts/2015/2015-07-09-aspnet-vnext-part-1.markdown

 Next, to enable us to view the environment variables of the running system, we will first create a new controller in the controllers folder.
 You can just use the ValuesController and refactor it to the name InfoController.
 Change the Route-Attribute to "" and remove all Methods.
 We will have two Methods, one for showing the environment variables and one to show the current server time.
-This allows us to see, if the server is running and online.
+This allows us to see, if the server is running.

 To get the server time, we can use the nice new C# 6 Syntax.
-(For reference see [here](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6).)
+(For the new language features see [here](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6).)

 ```csharp
 [HttpGet]